The Great Sacraments

 Anointing is given as a means of healing for those who are afflicted in mind, body, or spirit.
 While Anointing is often administered at the time of death, it is a sacrament that is available to anyone at any time.
 It involves the priest anointing the forehead of the ailing person with oil, laying hands on the sick person, and then praying for healing.

 Anointing of the Sick is offered throughout the year on Wednesdays as part of our 10:00 am healing Eucharist.
 It is also available privately by request.
-To make an appointment, please call the church office at 610-789-6754.
+To make an appointment, please contact the priest or call the church office at 610-789-6754.